Technical Evaluation: Keyword Matching vs Semantic Scoring Workflow

 Tier 3: Information Seeking

-We do more than text classification.
-Every post goes through a scoring pipeline:
+We now do more than text classification.
+Every post goes through a layered pipeline:

 1. Relevance Score: Is it really about the topic?